 The Australian Partner Visa program requires that visa applicants and sponsor applicants both prepare a relationship statement.
 This post will explore what’s required from the visa applicant and the sponsor applicant for their relationship statement.

 - Firstly, to explain the nature of your relationship, how you met and the narrative of the key dates in your relationship development, and;

 This statement should be around 2-3 pages long.
 The purpose of this statement is to assist in proving that you have a genuine and ongoing relationship.
 This is an important opportunity to explain your relationship in your own words and demonstrate to the case officer that it is genuine.
 So it’s worth taking time to edit and review it to ensure that the statement is as strong as possible.

 Here are the top 9 tips for writing a persuasive and powerful relationship statement.

 2. You should print and proofread your statement several times to ensure that your spelling and grammar are correct.
 It is important to take your time to provide the correct spelling of important places and people’s names.
 Particularly, it is important that your partner and family names are all spelled correctly.
 We suggest that you have a family member or a close friend review the statement before you finalise it.

 This is an opportunity to explain how you kept in contact, and how frequently.
 You should talk about the frequency of your communication during this period and if possible, provide supporting evidence.
 You should clearly explain why the period of physical separation happened.
 If this was a period of actual separation of your relationship, you should be candid in your statement about that.

 6. You should also talk about the recreational activities that you do as a couple and the things that you enjoy together.
-This should also include a period of time that it had been taken on holidays and mutual activities (RSL visits, family trips, hiking) that you undertake together.
+This should also describe any holidays and mutual activities (RSL visits, family trips, hiking) that you undertake together.
 Use this statement to describe in detail the recreational activities you enjoy doing as a couple.